Michigan Compulsory School Attendance Act

-The Calhoun Intermediate School District Attendance Officer has the ultimate responsibility for enforcing the Compulsory Attendance Act and to inform you of your responsibilities for the education of your child.
-The state law is briefly explained below for your information:
+The Calhoun Intermediate School District Attendance Officer has the ultimate responsibility for enforcing the Compulsory Attendance Act and to inform parents/guardians of their responsibilities for the education of their child.
+The state law is briefly explained below:

 P.A.
 451 of 1977 (amended by P.A.
 43 of 1977) MCL 380.1561 - 380.1599

 Section 1561: (1) Except as otherwise provided in this section, for a child who turned age 11 before December 1, 2009 or who entered grade 6 before 2009, the child's parent, guardian, or other person in this state having control and charge of the child shall send that child to a public school during the entire school year from the age of 6 to the child's sixteenth birthday.
 Except as otherwise provided in this section, for a child who turns age 11 on or after December 1, 2009 or a child who was age 11 before that date and enters grade 6 in 2009 or later, the child's parent, guardian, or other person in this state having control and charge of the child shall send the child to a public school during the entire school year from the age of 6 to the child's eighteenth birthday.
 The child's attendance shall be continuous and consecutive for the school year fixed by the school district in which the child is enrolled.